wagdav/thewagner.net/content/2020-01-07-Essence-of-build-pipeline.markdown

 Let's see some task examples:

-* a compilation task takes a source code as input and produces a compiled binary as output
+* A compilation task takes a source code as input and produces a compiled binary as output.
-* a test task takes the compiled binary as input and produces a test report as output
+* A test task takes the compiled binary as input and produces a test report as output.
-* a release task takes the compiled binary and a test report.
-If the test report is acceptable (no tests fail, test coverage is OK) it releases the binary and returns a link to repository where the software can be downloaded
+* A release task takes the compiled binary and a test report.
+If the test report is acceptable (no tests fail, test coverage is OK) it releases the binary and returns a link to repository where the software can be downloaded.

 I named the unit of work "task".
 As we've seen other systems prefer "step" or "action", which would be totally fine as well.